 Hotels (two four-star and one 5-star)

-Travel within France by private including airport / hotel transfers
+Travel within France by private coach, including airport / hotel transfers

 Guided tour of Church of St. Trophime and immediate area in Arles